mrvisser/node-corporal/README.md

 * Parsing of string command input into an argv array
 * Multi-line commands
+* Tab auto-complete to choose command to run
-* Tab auto-complete for commands based on available commands
+* Custom tab auto-complete implementation for command-specific arguments
 * API and Model for creating and loading your own commands
 * Flexible error handling
 * Custom PS1 and PS2 prompts